 - Do I need a permit for a temporary dumpster?

-- Are there any materials that I should not put in the dumpster?
+- Are there any materials that I cannot put in the dumpster?

 - Can I request additional pickups, and how much do they cost?

-The last step of course is to start throwing out your trash.
-Whether you ordered a temporary roll off dumpster or a permanent waste container, you should be able to start filling it up as soon as it arrives.
+You’ve learned how to rent a dumpster and found the right container for your needs.
+Now, it’s time to take out the trash.
+Whether you ordered a temporary roll off dumpster or a permanent front load bin, you can start filling it up as soon as it arrives.